Global Patterns Data Vignette

 plot_grid(land_plot, land_legend, rel_widths = c(1, .25))

-Plot contributions
+Plot contributions of land sample types

 sediment_contribution <- plot_contributions(mdf_land, cdf_land, "SampleType", "Sediment (estuary)")